x157/x157.github.io/UE5/LyraStarterGame/Health-and-Damage/index.md

 **It is your responsibility to listen for this event and kill off your actor.**

-Because we added the optional but useful `ULyraHealthComponent` to our actor, it hooks into the `OnOutOfHealth` event and translates it into two related, derivative events:
+Because we added the optional but useful `ULyraHealthComponent` to our actor, it hooks into the `OnOutOfHealth` event and translates it into a series of related, derivative events:

 - A `GameplayEvent.Death` Gameplay Event is sent to the now-pending-death Actor's ASC